mouha456/https-github.com-pluralsight-projects-HTMLCSS-LandingPage/tasks.md

 ## 4.8 - Full Banner Sidebar Button

 @full-banner-sidebar-button Finally, let's create a rule to style the button in the sidebar.
-Select the button using any method and add these declarations - a top margin of `50px`, make the text `uppercase` and change the letter spacing to `1px`.
+Select the button using `.full-banner-sidebar .btn.btn-default` - a top margin of `50px`, make the text `uppercase` and change the letter spacing to `1px`.
 Make sure the button is first in the stacking order by changing the `z-index` to `1`.

 ## 4.9 - Full Banner Class Attributes